EngiTom/EngiTom.github.io/_posts/2022-09-23-stuff-to-do.md

 {% include video id="BG6L03nCRzw" provider="youtube" %}

 ### Bedtime geometry
+Edit from 2023 November: I guess I never wrote this section???
+Well, I don't know what I was gonna write so I guess I'm not gonna write it.

+Wait, I just realized!
+Go to the newest post!

 ## Project idea app
 I have an idea for an app that tells the user an interesting and productive thing that they can learn every day.
 I would call the app "doer" since people would learn to do stuff.